featurebyte/featurebyte/docs/about/concepts/data_semantics.md

 * `Measurement of Intensity` (such as temperature, sound frequency, item price, …): for which change from prior value may be derived
 * `Inter-Event Time`: for which clumpiness may be applied
-* `Longitude / Latitude of a stationary object`: for which distance from previous location may be derived
+* `Longitude / Latitude of a stationary object`: for which distance from another location may be derived
 * `Longitude / Latitude of a moving object`: for which moving distance, moving time, speed, acceleration and direction may be derived

 Examples of domain specific nodes of level 4 include: